 Warehouse – COVID-19

-The COVID-19 has already altered the warehouse environment and has a massive impact on the global supply chain, and will remain so for 2020 and beyond.
+COVID-19 has already altered the warehouse environment and has a massive impact on the global supply chain; therefore, included in this Warehouse Safety checklist.
 The ‘Working safely during COVID-19 in factories, plants, and warehouses‘ document published on May 11 remains a useful guide for employers and employees involved in warehouse processes.
 It’s important to follow set out guidelines dependent on your location.

-To maintain Warehouse – COVID-19, some questions to answer includes:
+To maintain Warehouse – COVID-19, some questions to answer include:

 - Are entrance and Car Park social distancing rules duly followed?